Ontario Highway 40: Route description

 The route enters Lambton County in the municipality of St. Clair, passing through more farmland.
 7 km north of the county line, the highway crosses the W. Darcy McKeough Floodway, a channel constructed in 1984 to protect Wallaceburg from flooding.

 Highway 40 continues north, parallel to and several kilometres east of the St. Clair River.
 At Bickford, it swerves slightly to the east while passing between the CF Industries nitrogen fertilizer plant to the west and Bickford Oak Woods Provincial Conservation Reserve to the east.

 As the highway approaches the south end of Sarnia, it widens into a divided four-lane expressway and passes through Chemical Valley, the location of several industrial plants.

 The route enters Aamjiwnaang First Nation at La Salle Line where the surroundings abruptly switch to forest from a mix of industry and farmland.

-At the intersection with Churchill Line, Highway 40 enters the Sarnia city limits and turns east onto the Sarnia Bypass, a four lane divided expressway.
+At the intersection with Churchill Line, Highway 40 enters the Sarnia city limits and turns east onto the Sarnia Bypass, a four lane divided expressway with at-grade crossings.
 Approximately 3 km east of the intersection, the highway narrows back to a two lane road.

-Soon thereafter, it gently curves to the north, intersecting Plank Road and becoming Modeland Road.
+Soon thereafter, the highway gently curves to the north, intersecting Plank Road and becoming Modeland Road.
 It passes along the western edge of the Sarnia Photovoltaic Power Plant, the largest photovoltaic (solar) power plant in the world in 2010.

 The route passes above a CN and VIA rail line as it travels along the eastern rural–urban fringe of the city.
 After a signalized intersection with Wellington Street, Highway 40 widens to a divided four lane expressway once more just prior to a Parclo A2 interchange with London Line (former Highway 7), then ends at a Parclo B4 interchange with Highway 402 (Exit 6).
-Modeland Road narrows back to a two lane road and continues north as Lambton County Road 27.
+Modeland Road continues north as Lambton County Road 27, loses its grass median after a signalized intersection with Berger Road, narrows back to a two lane road after a signalized intersection with Michigan Avenue.

+Both the Sarnia Bypass and Sarnia–Wallaceburg highway portions of Highway 40 were built with sufficient right-of-way to be upgraded to a full freeway in line with 400-series standards, however at present most of the route is a Super 2 with several sections upgraded to Super 4 expressways.